From Prayagraj to Maharajganj, five districts in Uttar Pradesh that are free from coronavirus

 Lucknow, Apr 18: Pilibhit, Maharajganj, Hathras, Prayagraj and Pratapgarh districts of Uttar Pradesh are now been declared as coronavirus-free districts in the state.

-Speaking to reporters, Amit Mohan, the Principal secretary, Health and Family Welfare said that the second report of four COVID-19 positive patients in Hathras district was negative.
+Speaking to reporters, Amit Mohan, the Principal Secretary, Health and Family Welfare said that the second report of four COVID-19 positive patients in Hathras district was negative.

 As for Pratapgarh and Prayagraj, the districts got the corona-free tag after seven patients tested negative for the third time on Friday.